Ali-El-Shoraa/intern2grow-ui-task1/README.md

 ﻿# intern2grow ui task1

-This is a solution to the [Tip calculator app challenge on Intern2grow Ui](https://intern2grow.vercel.app/).
+This is a solution to the [ui developer challenge on Intern2grow Ui](https://intern2grow.vercel.app/).
 Intern2grow challenges help you improve your coding skills by building realistic projects.

 ## Table of contents